sumitmalik51/MCW-Migrating-Oracle-to-Azure-SQL-and-PostgreSQL/Whiteboard design session/WDS student guide - Data Platform upgrade and migration.md

 1. How would you recommend that WWI move their data and schema into SQL Server?
 What services would you suggest and what are the specific steps they would need to take to prepare the data, to transfer the data, and where would the loaded data land?

-2. Update your diagram for the data loading process with the steps you identified.
+2. Update your diagram with the data loading process with the steps you identified.

 _Application changes_